MinhAlfred/MinhAlfred/README.md

 I enjoy working with **Java (Spring Boot)** for backend services, and also explore **React** and **Python** for full-stack and data solutions.

 ✨ Always eager to learn new technologies, embrace challenges, and contribute to meaningful open-source and real-world projects.
-🌱 Currently exploring **microservices architecture, authentication/authorization systems, and cloud deployment**.
+🌱 Currently exploring **microservices architecture, authentication/authorization systems**.

 ## 🛠️ Technologies & Tools